Northern Epirus Liberation Front: German occupation

 In February 1944 the regions that were under the control of the Northern Epirote resistance were taken over by the Partisans of FNC.
 The last recorded action was during October 1944 when an Epirote band ambushed German troops and captured their officers.
 However, due to diplomatic failure of the British mission and unprovoked actions of the communist resistance (of Enver Hoxha), MAVI was doomed.

 Aftermath

 In Axis-supported Balli Kombëtar attacks and crimes against villages and towns, over 2,000 Greeks were killed, 5,000 imprisoned, and 2,000 taken hostages to concentration camps.
-Moreover, 15,000 homes, schools and church were destroyed.
+Moreover, 15,000 homes, schools and churches were destroyed.